Dudukun/alx-low_level_programming/0x15-file_io/README.md

- a function that appends text to the end of a file
+ function that copies contents of a file to another